Kingston-5/Conquer-Low-Level/README.md

 # Conquer Low Level

-A series of programs written in multiple low-level to high-level languages:
+A series of programs written in multiple low- to high-level languages to demonstrate the differences in these levels.
+The series of programs can showcase how different languages handle data types, memory management, and control structures.

+These scripts will be writted in:
 - x86 nasm assembly
 - C
 - Python

-Each program is written in each of these languages all for demonstation purposes.

 ## why?
 - Because why not?